mozilla/glean/docs/dev/core/internal/database.md

 # Database format

-The Glean SDK stores all recorded data in an [SQLite] database for persistence.
+The Glean SDK stores all recorded data in a [SQLite] database for persistence.
 This data is read, written and transformed by the core implementation.

 Internal metrics are stored similar to user-defined metrics.